-\end{theorem} \begin{remark} The assumption on $x$ is necessary.
-If $x$ is algebraic of degree at most $n$ and we take $\Psi(q)=q^{-n}$ (or any other $\Psi(q)=o(q^{-n+1})$), a variant of Liouville's inequality~\cite[Theorem~A1]{Bugeaud} implies that $B_{\Psi}^{\prime}(x)$ consists essentially only of the infinite set of polynomial multiples of its minimal polynomial not exceeding degree $n$ (including scalar multiples), up to finitely many exceptions.
+\begin{remark} The assumption on $x$ is necessary.
+If $x$ is algebraic of degree at most $n$ and we take $\Psi(q)=q^{-n}$ (or any other $\Psi(q)=o(q^{-n+1})$), a variant of Liouville's inequality~\cite[Theorem~A1]{Bugeaud} implies that $Z_{\Psi}^{\prime}(x)$ consists essentially only of the infinite set of polynomial multiples of its minimal polynomial not exceeding degree $n$ (including scalar multiples), up to finitely many exceptions.
 Thus for any $C>0$ there are only finitely many solutions to \eqref{eqq} in irreducible polynomials. \end{remark}

-\begin{remark} Notice that in the non-trivial case when the polynomials $P$ are reducible, then the derived $Q$ in fact have degree at most $n-1$.
-Among such polynomials we should generically expect a significantly worse order of approximation than for polynomials of degree $n$. \end{remark}
+\begin{remark} Notice that in the nontrivial case when the polynomials $P$ are reducible, then the derived $Q$, in fact, have degree at most $n-1$.
+Among such polynomials we should generically expect a significantly weaker order of approximation than for polynomials of degree $n$. \end{remark}

-Condition \eqref{tauu} essentially says that $\Psi$ is submultiplicative and generalizes \eqref{bed}, whereas \eqref{gleichung} controls its decay within short intervals (on a logarithmic scale).
+Condition \eqref{gleichung} controls the decay of $\Psi$ within short intervals (on a logarithmic scale).
 Without loss of generality we may only impose \eqref{gleichung} for $c_{1}=2$.
+Write $c_2=c_2(c_1)$.
+Indeed, since $\Psi$ decreases, if $K\geq 1$ is the integer so that $2^{K-1}<c_1\leq 2^{K}$, then repeated application with $c_1=2$ shows that we may take $c_2(c_1)= c_2(2)^{K}$.

-Theorem~\ref{thm4} tells us that for such $\Psi$ we may restrict to $\Psi$-approximable {\em irreducible} polynomials, at the cost of a minor modification of the involved approximation function $\Psi$.
+Theorem~\ref{thm4} tells us that, for such $\Psi$, we may restrict to $\Psi$-approximable {\em irreducible} polynomials, at the cost of a minor modification of the involved approximating function $\Psi$.
 The twist by a constant $C$ as in \eqref{eqq} is probably the best we can hope for.
-For a wide variety of dimension functions $g$, the convergence of critical sums as in \eqref{conresult} will remain unaffected upon the replacement of $\Psi$ by $C\Psi$ as in \eqref{eqq}.
-In particular this is true when $g(r)/r$ is decreasing as in the hypothesis of the GBSP.
-See also the derived metric result Theorem~\ref{abc} below.
+For a wide class of dimension functions $g$, the convergence of the series \eqref{conresult} will remain unaffected upon the replacement of $\Psi$ by $C\Psi$ as in \eqref{eqq}.
+In particular this is true when $r\mapsto r^{-1}g(r)$ is decreasing as in the hypothesis of the GBSP.
+See also the derived metric result Theorem~\ref{abc} and its proof below.
 For the purpose of this result we only require the first claim of Theorem~\ref{thm4}, the second is added more for sake of completeness.
-The conditions \eqref{tauu}, \eqref{gleichung} apply to power functions $\Psi: q\to q^{-\tau}$ with $c_{2}= c_{1}^{\tau}$ in \eqref{tauu}, as well as to several variations.
+The conditions \eqref{tauu}, \eqref{gleichung} apply to power functions $\Psi: q\mapsto q^{-\tau}$ (with $c_{2}= c_{1}^{\tau}$ in \eqref{gleichung}), as well as to several variations.
 An interesting class of functions is provided in the next corollary.